Back to blog

 Benefits of Poly Putting Greens:

 Poly-putting greens provide a great surface out of the box.
-They do not require messing up with the sand.
-Softness and slick surface characteristics come with this material by default.
-Poly putting green material costs less than nylon and just about the same as slit.
+They do not require messing with the sand infill levels.
+Softness and a smooth surface come with this material by default.
+Poly putting green materials will be comparable in cost to Slit putting green material, but is cheaper than Nylon putting materials.

 Downfalls of Poly Putting Greens:

 Poly fibers are not as strong or durable as Nylon or Slit.
-For this reason, the lifespan of this type of putting green shall hypothetically be shorter.
-When installing, this turf must be stretched.
-Otherwise, installers have to balance it with turf infill.
+For this reason, the lifespan of this type of putting green can be shorter.
+When installing, this turf must be stretched professionally.
+Otherwise, installers will have to use more infill to prevent wrinkles which can lead to the surface hardening too much.
 The more infill applied to short poly, the harder the surface gets.

 Nylon Putting Greens